310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Oh, really?
-Well, I do suppose you would not be used to seeing them, since we cannot keep any in our water tanks.
+oh, really? well, i do suppose you would not be used to seeing them, since we cannot keep any in our water tanks.

-That is exactly why we need this aquarium.
+that is exactly why we need this aquarium.

-I want to protect it.
-This time… I will definitely protect what is important to me.
-I really am just talking about this case.
+i want to protect it. this time… i will definitely protect what is important to me. i really am just talking about this case.
 {% endbubble %}

 <div class="msr-location">